ice-blockchain/subzero/.ion-connect-protocol/ICIP-01.md

 * `category`
   * Users can input a category for their profile that can define their main area of expertise or interest.
     * Clients SHOULD make users select from a predefined list of categories, to standardize user interactions later on.
 Relays MUST not validate this information.
+* `ion_content_nft_collection_address`
+  * The address of the Ice Open Network nft collection assigned to the user where all their content nfts are added
 * `wallets`
   * A map of network<->address
     * Clients SHOULD validate this information.
 Relays MUST not validate this information.